junxit/us-congress-bills-112/metadata.md

 - 2011-07-29 — Placed on the Union Calendar, Calendar No. 123.
 - 2011-07-29 — Reported by the Committee on Judiciary.
 H. Rept.
 112-189.
 - 2011-07-29 — Reported by the Committee on Judiciary.
 H. Rept.
 112-189.
+- 2011-09-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-09-12 — Considered as unfinished business. (consideration: CR H6052)
+- 2011-09-12 — Considered under suspension of the rules. (consideration: CR H6048-6049)
+- 2011-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1059.
+- 2011-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-09-12 — Mr. Coble moved to suspend the rules and pass the bill.
+- 2011-09-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 701). (text: CR H6048)
+- 2011-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 701).(text: CR H6048)